Moka Kamishiraishi: 2020–present: One Summer Story, NHK asadora and other television dramas

 On June 30, 2021, Adieu released her second mini-album adieu 2.
 It was produced by Yaffle, who had also been the co-producer of "Narratage" in 2017.

 In August 2021, Kamishiraishi portrayed Minami Sakuda in the film One Summer Story, adapted from the manga Kodomo wa Wakatte Agenai by Retto Tajima.
-Since the character is a backstroke swimmer and she has portrayed a breaststroke swimmer in Idaten and front crawl swimmer in Mr. Hiiragi's Homeroom, she remarked that if she gets a butterfly swimmer role, she would have achieved a unique "medley" of portraying characters of all four competitive swimming styles.
+Since the character is a backstroke swimmer and she has portrayed a breaststroke swimmer in Idaten and front crawl swimmer in Mr. Hiiragi's Homeroom, she remarked that if she portrayed a butterfly stroke swimmer in the future, she would achieve a unique "medley" of having portrayed characters of all four competitive swimming styles.

 Kamishiraishi appeared in her first starring role in a television drama in Solomon's Perjury (2021), broadcast on Wowow, the same station where she made her acting debut nine years prior.
 She then co-starred in the fifth installment of The Files of Young Kindaichi television series (2022) as Miyuki Nanase, the childhood friend of main character Kindaichi (played by Shunsuke Michieda), becoming the first actress to portray Miyuki after playing a criminal role in a Kindaichi series in 2014.
 She also appeared as the main character's younger sister in the 106th NHK asadora Chimudondon, which started airing in June 2022; the previous year, her older sister Mone had starred in the previous asadora, Come Come Everybody.

+In 2023, Kamishiraishi appeared in several drama series, playing detective Nao Mizuki in Outsider Cops, high school teacher Sae Hatano in the survival thriller Pending Train, and aspiring pop star Eiko Tsukimi in the live-action adaptation of Ya Boy Kongming!.
+She also made a guest appearance in the anthology series A Day-Off of Hana Sugisaki and played Kaori Mochizuki in the comedy film We're Millennials.
+Got a Problem?: The Movie.